pingcap/docs-cn/clustered-indexes.md

 - `OFF` indicates that primary keys are created as non-clustered indexes by default.
 - `ON` indicates that primary keys are created as clustered indexes by default.
 - `INT_ONLY` indicates that the behavior is controlled by the configuration item `alter-primary-key`.
 If `alter-primary-key` is set to `true`, primary keys are created as non-clustered indexes by default.
-If it is set to `false`, only the primary keys consist of an integer column are created as clustered indexes.
+If it is set to `false`, only the primary keys which consist of an integer column are created as clustered indexes.

 The default value of `@@global.tidb_enable_clustered_index` is `INT_ONLY`.